Margery Davies

 Margery Davies (10 January 1895 – 20 December 1984) was a British doctor and Girl Guide executive.
 She was the first female doctor to have a practice in Worthing.
 She volunteered in post-war Germany with the Guide International Service (GIS) in 1945.

 Personal life and education

 Edith Margery Davies was born in Woolwich, London to Sidney Davies, a medical officer of health, and Lucy Davies.
 She attended Blackheath High School, studied medicine at the London School of Medicine for Women and qualified as a doctor at the Royal Free Hospital in 1920.
 She subsequently established a GP practice in Worthing.

 In 1942, while she was out, a German Heinkel plane crashed into her garden and surgery, killing eight people.
 She subsequently moved house.
 After retiring in 1958 she moved first to Sullington and then to Ringmer.
-In 1969 she travelled to Canada, Australia and New Zealand, where she met Queen Elizabeth, Prince Phillip and Princess Anne at a civic reception.
+In 1969 she travelled to Canada, Australia and New Zealand, where she met Queen Elizabeth, Prince Philip and Princess Anne at a civic reception.

 Her funeral was held at Worthing United Reformed Church.
 In lieu of flowers, donations were request for the '"Margery Davies Memorial Fund" for the "furtherance of Guiding projects".